For someone who would go on to write at a later age, the house I grew up in was conspicuous for its lack of books.

 Unlike most authors who seem to have been writing since they were able to hold a pen, I was too busy exploring the bush, fishing, hunting and generally doing foolish and dangerous things, to sit down long enough to write anything even if I had caught the bug.

 Despite this start, in my turbulent teenage years I discovered poetry, and became fascinated by the way words could work magical transformations in the reader’s mind.

-A question I have been asked – and it’s a good question – is “if you never considered yourself a natural author, why did you write John Bowman’s Cave?”
+A question I have been asked – and it’s a good question – is “if you never considered yourself a natural author, why did you write The Legend of Animarl series?”

-I’ve always struggled to come up with a completely satisfactory answer, and the best I can do is relate the story of when I was 17 and saw a movie one night that was narrated by a old man who had lived a harsh and eventful existence, with a fair share of suffering and bad decisions.
-I related to this man’s story.
-I was especially struck by his introduction to the movie, which went along the lines of “I have made that many mistakes in my life I consider it my duty to write them down and try to make sense of it all”.
+I’ve always struggled to come up with a completely satisfactory answer, and the best I can do is relate the story of a movie I saw when I was seventeen.
+It was narrated by an old man who had lived a harsh and eventful existence, with a fair share of suffering and bad decisions.
+Despite the difference in our ages I related to this man’s story.
+I was especially struck by his introduction to the movie, which went along the lines of “I have made that many mistakes in life I consider it my duty to write them down and try to make sense of it all.”

 Whether it is possible to take your whole life and put its learnings into a single book - or even a series of books - is debatable.
 I leave that to readers to judge.
 Whatever the case, I love writing and I hope readers enjoy my books.

 I am currently working on further instalments to the Legends of Animarl series.
 Just join my mailing list to stay informed about publication dates for these titles.